Medicaid Expansion, Polarization, and Diving Head-First Into the Unknown

 Maybe we should research the consequences before diving in the lake.

-Posted on May 29, 2014, in Administrative Costs, Budget, California Medicaid, DHHS, Division of Medical Assistance, Eligibilty, Federal Law, Health Care Providers and Services, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, NC, North Carolina, Obamacare, Rhode Island Medicaid, Uninsured and tagged Democrat, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid Lawyer, Medicaid recipients, Medicare Lawyer; Medicare Attorney, Republican.
+Posted on May 29, 2014, in Administrative Costs, Budget, California Medicaid, Division of Medical Assistance, Eligibilty, Federal Law, Health Care Providers and Services, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, NC, NC DHHS, North Carolina, Obamacare, Rhode Island Medicaid, Uninsured and tagged Democrat, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Eligibility, Medicaid Expansion, Medicaid Lawyer, Medicaid recipients, Medicare Lawyer; Medicare Attorney, NC DHHS, Republican.
 Bookmark the permalink.
 6 Comments.